-Please understand that this is a required course for the BCIS program in order to prepare you for your degree.
+Please understand that this is a required course as an Institutional option for various programs of study on campus in order to prepare you for using Microsoft Office 2010 efficiently in the workforce.
 Quality work and active participation is expected and not to be negotiated.
 As a general policy, grades will be taken in class.
 Any written assignments or tests will be graded outside of class.
 You can expect feedback on assignments within a week's time.